Schwitzd/schwitzd.me/content/posts/how-i-set-up-this-site.md

 ### 404 page

-I chose to use the default PaperMod 404 page as the site is [hosted on Azure](/architecture) in the [staticwebapp.config.json](/staticwebapp.config.json) file I added:
+I choose to use the default PaperMod 404 page as the site is [hosted on Azure](/architecture) in the [staticwebapp.config.json](/staticwebapp.config.json) file I added:

 {{< highlight json >}}
   "responseOverrides": {